Diniboy1123/manifesto/README.md

 ### FFmpeg

 **Unusable**.
-Both `ffprobe` and `ffplay` go into a seemingly infinite cycle of requests if you have `allow_subs` set to `true`.
-For some reason, subtitle chunks are requested in an infinite loop.
-If you set `allow_subs` to `false`, it gets as far as to start playing something, first it starts smooth, but then audio and video go out of sync, you will experience random jumps and stutters.
-I assume FFmpeg is just not smart enough to rely on `tfdt` boxes or the times inside the manifest, so timestamps are extracted from the actual `mdat` boxes inside the segments which is obviously wrong.
+The audio and video can go out of sync depending on the provider and you may experience random jumps and stutters.
+I assume FFmpeg is just not smart enough to rely on `tfdt` boxes or the times inside the manifest, so timestamps are extracted from the actual `mdat`/`trun` boxes inside the segments which is wrong at the moment.
 After playing livestreams for a longer while, you may also observe that FFmpeg tries to fetch chunks that aren't even available yet on the upstream, so desync issues are definitely present.
 Unfortunately most players that depend on FFmpeg suffer from the same issue.

 ### mpv